ZexingYang/cse15l-lab-reports/lab4.md

 ## Edit the code file to fix the failing test
 #Wed 11:00 AM B260, Group 2, Serpentmarsh
 ![Image](report4-4.png)
- I used <tab> to auto complete the file name
+ I used "<tab>" to auto complete the file name
 ![Image](report4-5.png)
  I use cursor to move to index2 and use delte and typing to modify the code.
 Then I press Ctrl+O to save the changes.
 I Press Enter to confirm the same file name and press Ctrl+X to exit nano.